Mohansparkout/sparkout-amp/mech/wp-content/plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.8.0 - 2023-08-03 =
+- Fixes an issue with the logo preview not showing
+- Adds overall performance improvements specific to data loading
+- Adds 6.3 compatibility fixes and tweaks

 = 1.7.0 - 2023-06-16 =
 - Added php 8.2 compatability